|Nutrition Facts (per serving)|

 If on a gluten-free diet, a typical stuffing recipe is off-limits, as they contain wheat bread or cornbread that includes wheat flour.
 This gluten-free cornbread stovetop stuffing is a welcome, fast, and easy holiday recipe that is safe for those avoiding gluten.
 To make gluten-free cornbread stuffing, you must start with gluten-free cornbread—which you can make with a recipe or mix, or buy already prepared—and add breadcrumbs from your favorite everyday gluten-free bread.
 (One option is gluten-free walnut rosemary bread, which adds a fragrant, savory flavor.)
 You also want to be sure the herbs are gluten free; brands such as Tone's, Durkee, and Spice Island are good options.
 Once you try this simple gluten-free stuffing, it may become a standard recipe on your holiday menu.

-- 1 cup finely chopped celery (with leafy tops)
+1 cup finely chopped celery, including leafy tops

-- 1 cup sliced green onions (about 8 green onions)
+1 cup thinly sliced green onions, from about 8

-- 1 to 2 tablespoons gluten-free savory herb blend (or poultry herb blend)
+1 to 2 tablespoons gluten-free savory herb or poultry herb blend

-- 3/4 to 1 cup gluten-free chicken stock (or turkey stock)
+3/4 to 1 cup gluten-free chicken or turkey stock

 Make the Crumbs